bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 61°
-- Overcast
+- Drizzle
-- 93% humidity
+- 94% humidity
-- 14 mph wind
+- 15 mph wind
-- 92% cloud cover
+- 91% cloud cover
 - 40 AQI 🟩
 - 0.06 inches of rain in the past 24 hours
 - 0.36 inches of rain expected in the next 48 hours